Dorothy is a master gardener, former newspaper reporter, and the author of several books. Michael is a landscape and nature photographer.

-Coleus Makes a Magnificent Houseplant
+Coleus Makes a Magnificent Indoor Plant

 Although usually planted outdoors, with proper light and food, a coleus plant can make a great addition to your collection of house plants.
 Start with a beautiful, healthy coleus plant and care for it properly, and you will be rewarded for your efforts with a magnificent house plant.